Achrafieh: Contemporary Achrafieh

 In 2005, journalist Samir Kassir was assassinated by a bomb placed under his car at his residence in Achrafieh.

-In 2006, as part of the unrest surrounding the Danish cartoons of the Prophet Muhammad, protestors torched the Danish embassy building in Tabaris and damaged the nearby Mar Maroun Church in Saifi.
+In 2006, as part of the unrest surrounding the Danish cartoons of Muhammad, protestors torched the Danish embassy building in Tabaris and damaged the nearby Mar Maroun Church in Saifi.

 In October 2012, Wissam al-Hassan, head of the Intelligence Branch of Lebanon's Internal Security Force, was killed along with 8 others by a bomb on Sassine Street.

+Demographics

+In 2014, Christians made up 83.34% and Muslims 15.28% of registered voters in Achrafieh.
+26.84% of the voters were Greek Orthodox, 14.39% were Maronite Catholics, 13.47% Armenian Orthodox, 11.59% Greek Catholics, 11.45% Sunni Muslims and 5.00% Syriac Orthodox.

 Urbanism

 Achrafieh contains some of Beirut's largest remaining clusters of historic buildings from the late Ottoman and French Mandate periods.
-However, much of this heritage was destroyed during the Civil War (1975-1990), with many structures undergoing reconstruction in the following decades.
+However, much of this heritage was destroyed during the Civil War (1975–1990), with many structures undergoing reconstruction in the following decades.
 The area also saw several construction booms (including during the Civil War, in the mid-1990s, and the 2000s), during which much of the built heritage including gardens was replaced with tower blocks to maximize land value.
 Heritage buildings have been torn down for inheritance reasons, as a way of evicting tenants on so-called "old rents", or because of lack of maintenance.

 The area now contains the tallest towers in Beirut, including Sama Beirut near Sodeco, and SkyGate near Sassine Square.
 The area around Sursock Street has been rebranded by developers as a "golden triangle" (triangle d'or), as it has a balance between permissible population density and development rights (e.g., height of buildings).
+In 2003 ABC Achrafieh department store and shopping mall was built on what was Salam football field.

 The built environment was badly affected by the explosion at Beirut's port in 2020, particularly in the northern parts of Achrafieh.
 An emergency law was promulgated in the immediate aftermath to stop the sale of land and evictions from houses around the port for the following two years.
 Several civil society organizations, most notably the Beirut Heritage Initiative, have been working to restore groups of houses affected by the disaster.

 Very few of the remaining heritage buildings have any official protection, despite lobbying from civil society groups.
 A new bill was passed in 2017 by the Lebanese government to protect heritage sites around the city, marking a historical turning point for activists who have pressed for legislative action since the end of the war, but has not been ratified.